What is Biceps Tendon Repair?

 The cause of a tear is extending the elbow (straightening the forearm) against force.
 A perfect example is trying to hold the arms straight while holding a heavy object.
 Symptoms include:

 - Inability to rotate the palm upwards (supination)

-Patients who sustain an injury are encouraged to make an appointment with Orthopaedic Institute of Central Jersey (OIO) Board Certified and Fellowship Trained Elbow Specialists
+Patients who sustain an injury are encouraged to make an appointment with Orthopaedic Institute of Central Jersey (OICJ) Board Certified and Fellowship Trained Elbow Specialists